ShubhamSakhareGEM/Transaction-Reconciler/README.md

 Live demo: https://reconciler-frontend-2gb2.onrender.com

 Heads up: the backend is backed by a free Render Postgres instance.
-Free instances are useful for demos but not guaranteed long-term — they can be reclaimed or hit limits.
+Free instances are useful for demos but not guaranteed long-term, they can be reclaimed or hit limits.
 If the live demo stops working, it’s likely because the free DB was removed or exhausted.

 ---

 # Transaction Reconciler

-Hi — I'm sharing a small, production-minded demo I built to show how I think about backend engineering, data ingestion, and delivering a usable product fast.
+Hi, I'm sharing a small, production-minded demo I built to show how I think about backend engineering, data ingestion, and delivering a usable product fast.

 ---